TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettings.rst

 Site settings
 =============

-It is possible to define a :yaml:`settings` block in a site's :file:`config.yaml` which can be accessed both in backend and frontend via the site object :php:`\TYPO3\CMS\core\Site\Entity\Site`.

-Additionally, these settings are available in both :ref:`page TSconfig <t3tsconfig:pagetsconfig>` and :ref:`TypoScript templates <t3tsref:start>`.
-This allows us, for example, to configure site-wide storage page IDs which can be used in both frontend and backend.
+..  versionchanged:: 12.1
+    Before TYPO3 v12.1 the site settings were stored in the :file:`config.yaml` file under the :yaml:`settings` key.
+An upgrade wizard migrates settings to the new :file:`settings.yaml` file.

+Site settings can be used to provide settings for a site.
+They can be accessed via

+*   the :ref:`\\TYPO3\\CMS\\Core\\Site\\Entity\\Site <sitehandling-site-object>`
+    object in frontend and backend context using PHP
+*   the :typoscript:`siteSettings` key of the
+    :ref:`data <data-type-gettext>` function in :ref:`TypoScript <t3tsref:start>`
+*   :ref:`page TSconfig <t3tsconfig:pagetsconfig>`

+..  todo:
+    Link "siteSettings" in TypoScript Reference once the PR there is merged.

+For instance, settings can be used in custom frontend code to deliver features which might vary per site for extensions.
+An example may be to configure storage page IDs.

+The settings are defined in the :file:`config/sites/<my_site>/settings.yaml` file.

 Adding site settings
 ====================

-Add a :yaml:`settings` block to the :file:`config.yaml`:
+Add settings to the :file:`settings.yaml`:

 ..  literalinclude:: _site-settings.yaml
     :language: yaml
-    :caption: config/sites/<some_site>/config.yaml | typo3conf/sites/<some_site>/config.yaml
+    :caption: config/sites/<my_site>/settings.yaml | typo3conf/sites/<my_site>/settings.yaml

 ..  note::
     This example shows how to fill a constant of